grafana/loki/docs/sources/installation/tanka.md

     bigtable_project: 'project',
     gcs_bucket_name: 'bucket',

-    //Set this variable based on the object storage backend you're using (e.g., s3 or gcs)
+    //Set this variable based on the object storage backend you're using.
+For example, S3 or GCS.
     boltdb_shipper_shared_store: 'my-object-storage-backend-name',

     //Update the object_store and from fields